safe-global/safe-docs/docs/services_03_transactions.md

 For example, to set up a Göerli node:

-Run a Openethereum node in your local computer:
+Run a OpenEthereum node in your local computer:
 ```bash
 openethereum --chain goerli --tracing on --db-path=/media/ethereum/openethereum --unsafe-expose
 ```

-Edit <span style="color:#DB3A3D">`.env`</span> so docker points to he host Openethereum:
+Edit <span style="color:#DB3A3D">`.env`</span> so docker points to the host OpenEthereum:
 ```
 ETHEREUM_NODE_URL=http://172.17.0.1:8545
 ETHEREUM_TRACING_NODE_URL=http://172.17.0.1:8545